Tiwarishashwat/Java-Plus-DSA-Placement-Course/Lecture-037 - Maths for DSA - 2/notes/MathsForDSA-2.md

 Why is this true?
 ```
 Because:
-The remainder (a % b) is made using a and b
+The remainder (a % b) is made using a and b.
-So, any number that divides a and b will also divide a % b
+So, any number that divides a and b will also divide a % b.
-And vice versa
+And vice versa.
 Thus, GCD doesn’t change — it just gets simpler!
 ```